 The Legislative Committee of Contractor State License Board (CSLB) in California agreed on starting the process to limit the installation of energy storage systems, including facilities that support rooftop solar, to licensed electricians.
-Technically speaking, this vote means, individuals with a C-10 electrical license, not solar installers equipped with a C-46 license.
-Whilst the vote doesn’t extend to a complete ban, the new terms would enable solar installers with C-46 licenses to install energy storage under certain conditions including:
+Technically speaking, this vote means individuals with a C-10 electrical license, not solar installers equipped with a C-46 license.
+While the vote doesn’t extend to a complete ban, the new terms would enable solar installers with C-46 licenses to install energy storage under certain conditions including:

 - The battery system must be installed at the same time as the solar system

 - No upgrade or modification can be made to the existing electrical system

 The regional solar and storage association for California (CALSSA) has pointed to utility companies the International Brotherhood of Electrical Workers (IBEW) as causes for these changes, claiming they have continuously pushed for a complete ban on installations by C-46 license holders.

 It was a blatant, outright abuse of power threatening to lead to arbitrary and capricious restrictions on thousands of workers and their contractor employers with absolutely no empirical data in support: simply because the utilities and the IBEW say so.

 CALSSA and Vote Solar recently testified against the proposal stating that any safety concerns are simply false, highlighting the perfect record of solar installers in California, of which, most have C-46 licences.